NBC News/WSJ poll: Sanders opens up double-digit lead nationally in Democratic race

 "Biden's support with African Americans is under assault," said McInturff, the GOP pollster.

-When the Democratic field is reduced is just Sanders and Bloomberg, the Vermont senator holds a 20-point national lead over the former New York City mayor, 57 percent to 37 percent.
+When the Democratic field is reduced to just Sanders and Bloomberg, Sanders holds a 20-point national lead, 57 percent to 37 percent.

 And Sanders also holds a double-digit lead over Buttigieg in a hypothetical two-person race, 54 percent to 38 percent.